According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

-Progesterone and estradiol are also thought to be implicated in the depression women experience after childbirth.
-Many women experience ‘baby blues’ at this time, but post natal depression is significantly more severe.
+Progesterone and oestradiol are also thought to be implicated in the depression women experience after childbirth.
+Many women experience ‘baby blues’ at this time, but postnatal depression is significantly more severe.

-It has been suggested by some scientists that post natal depression is caused partly by sudden changes in progesterone and estradiol levels immediately after giving birth.
+It has been suggested by some scientists that postnatal depression is caused partly by sudden changes in progesterone and oestradiol levels immediately after giving birth.

 Women experiencing depression at these reproductive points in their life may have a heightened sensitivity to intense hormonal fluctuations.

 Approximately 20% of women have depression at some point during the menopause.
-This risk seems to increase during the perimenopause and decrease post menopause.
+This risk seems to increase during the perimenopause (menopause transition) and decrease post menopause.

 During this transition there are a number of hormonal changes that may contribute to depression.
 Women as well as men produce the hormone testosterone, which naturally declines around the menopause.
 Decreasing levels of testosterone have been linked to fatigue, a loss of libido and depressive symptoms.

-Low oestrogen levels are also thought to contribute to depression, possibly because oestrogen facilitate the actions of serotonin and norepinephrine, both neurotransmitters that raise mood.
+Low oestrogen levels are also thought to contribute to depression, possibly because oestrogen facilitates the actions of serotonin and norepinephrine - both neurotransmitters that raise mood.

 Serotonin is a chemical that has a wide variety of functions in the body but is often referred to as the ‘happy hormone’ because of its influence on mood and wellbeing.